 4. Break up playtime with a healthy snack

-Most kids love to savor a good snack in the car and can spend a good amount of quiet time with a little jar of fruit or a nice biscuit.
+Most kids love to savor a good snack in the car and can spend a good amount of quiet time with a Yummy Bag filled with fruits or nice biscuits.
 Snack time can be a very good way to break up play-time, which will often rekindle their interest in the toys afterward.

 Check our blogpost on yummy snacks on the go, for tips and tricks on healthy snacks.

 5. Let them discover the art of doing nothing

 There is nothing wrong with a little boredom from time to time!
 You can encourage them to make up their own minds: either play, look outside, do nothing.
 And yes, doing nothing is a great option too!
 In fact, you might find yourself having some of the best conversations with your toddler, or overhear some of the most imaginative play after they’ve been bored for a while!